erlingrj/iot-temp/report.md

 - QoS_2: Acknowledged delivery: Message is resent until the Broker receives an acknowledgement from the client.
 The Client could receive duplicates.
 - QoS_3: Assured delivery: Client receives exactly one copy of the message.
 This is assured through a two-level handshake.

+For the first draft of our product we have used QoS_1 and are using the following three topics: */sensors/temperature*, */user/control_policy* and */controller/onoff*.
+A typical MQTT message payload, a temperature sample from the Temperature Sensor would look like this:
+**Timestamp=20-06-2019T08:38:00;Data=34.32913;Src=1**

 Using MQTT for communication between processes running on the same hardware introduces unnecessary overhead.
 The processes could easily have used Inter-Process Communication like FIFOs, Message Queues, Pipes or just reading and writing to the filesystem of the Pi.
 We chose to use MQTT even though because:

 #### MQTT makes our system scalable